Kolmonen

-Kolmonen or III divisioona is the fifth level in the league system of Finnish football and comprises 108 Finnish football teams.
+Kolmonen or III divisioona is the fifth level in the league system of Finnish football and comprises 110 Finnish football teams.
 The III divisioona was introduced in 1973 and in the mid-1990s became known as the Kolmonen (Number Three in English and Trean in Swedish).
-Until the end of 2023 season, Kolmonen was the fourth level in the pyramid, but after the creation of new second-tier Ykkösliiga, Kolmonen fell down one level, starting in 2024.
+Starting from 2024, Kolmonen has served as the fifth tier of the Finnish football league system.

 The competition

-There are 108 clubs in the Kolmonen, divided in 10 groups of 8 to 12 teams each representing a geographical area.
+There are 110 clubs in the Kolmonen, divided in 10 groups of 8 to 12 teams each representing a geographical area.
 During the course of a season (starting in April and ending in October) each club plays the others twice, once on their home ground and once on that of their opponents.
-The top team in each Kolmonen group is promoted to Kakkonen and the two lowest placed teams are normally relegated to the Nelonen.
+The top team in each Kolmonen group are either promoted to Kakkonen or go to promotion play-offs with six teams in total getting promoted, and the two lowest placed teams are normally relegated to the Nelonen.